 Today’s stage – after today, I officially also hate HHNF.
-The ladies scorned me, laughing at me and riding circles around me.
+The ladies were laughing at me and rode circles around me – it was pathetic.

 Well, most seasoned riders out there know this of course.
 Provided you can keep count, you should not be surprised.

 These type of workouts are not my thing, as I’m not much of a sprinter.
 But today’s stage went surprisingly well, albeit that I was hindered by a mechanical.

 I could not shift to the smaller ring, which was better than not being able to switch to the big ring, but still.

 I gave up trying and fiddling after 9 or 10 intervals…